jemmy512/book-notes/linux/linux-cloud.md

     * The root cgroup (/sys/fs/cgroup/) has all available controllers enabled by default.

 5. **Task Placement in Domain Mode**

-    * Rule: In "domain" mode (default), tasks (processes) can reside in any cgroup, whether it’s a leaf node or a parent (intermediate) node.
+    * Rule: In domain mode, tasks can only reside in:

-6. **Threaded Mode Restrictions**
-    * Rule: In "threaded" mode, only leaf nodes can contain tasks (threads), and parent nodes in the threaded subtree cannot.

-        ```sh
-        echo <tid> > /sys/fs/cgroup/threaded/leaf/cgroup.threads
-        ```

-    * Intermediate nodes become "threaded domain" cgroups, managing limits but not holding tasks.
+        * Leaf cgroups (that have no children), OR
+        * Internal cgroups that have NO controllers enabled in their subtree_control
+    * Once you write to a cgroup's subtree_control to enable controllers, that cgroup can no longer contain tasks directly

 7. **No Tasks in Parents with Enabled Controllers**
     * Rule: While not a strict kernel requirement, some systems (e.g., systemd) enforce that tasks reside only in leaf nodes when controllers are enabled in a parent.